netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 });
 ```

-To perform async validation it is reccomended that you use the `waiting` prop whilst you wait.
+To perform async validation it is recommended that you use the `waiting` prop whilst you wait.

 ```javascript
 fieldBase.addEventListener(events.exitEditingView, (e) => {